Formulas "including all responses" and Formula Filters

-The serverside formulas feature allows you to make calculations taking into account all responses collected and not just a single respondent's information.
-With serverside formulas enabled, you can calculate averages, count responses and more.
+The feature to calculate formulas including all survey responses allows you to make calculations taking into account all responses collected and not just a single respondent's information.
+Enable this feature so that you can calculate averages, count responses and more.

 Go the the Extra options tab and click Formulas in the Custom scoring section.
-Now click Create formula and once you've entered your formula, just toggle the serverside button underneath the formula box.
+Now click Create formula and once you've entered your formula, just toggle the button underneath the formula box to include all survey responses in this formula calculation.

-Once the serverside feature is turned on, here are the variables that you'll be able to use:
+Once you've turn on the feature to include all responses in formula calculation, here are the variables that you'll be able to use:

 - response_count - shows total number of responses received for the questionnaire